Tenpi/Defuser/readme.md

 ### Windows

 Do not install it in `C:/Program Files` because the application needs write access to the installation location.
+Run the installer as admin to write registry keys that will add it to Add/Remove Programs.

 ### CUDA